 The afternoon was spent on Waikiki’s famous beach.
 Waikiki means “spouting water” because it was a vast marshland fed by many streams.
 Waikiki has some of the best summer waves in the world.
-Swells vary in height from 2 to 8 feet, and on rare occasions as high as 35 feet.
-In 1917 Duke Kahanamoku caught a 35-foot wave and rode it a distance of a mile and a quarter to shore.
+Swells vary in height from 2 to 8 feet, (0.6 to 2.4 meters) and on rare occasions as high as thirty-five feet (10.7 meters).
+In 1917 Duke Kahanamoku caught a 35-foot wave and rode it a mile and a quarter to shore.
 We were entertained by a nearby concert in the park with a 60-piece orchestra and soloists performing a variety of musical scores.

-The evening meal was prepared by Darin with chicken legs and steak barbequed on a grill supplied by Marriott for guest use.
+Darin prepared the evening meal with chicken legs and steak barbequed on a grill supplied by Marriott for guest use.
 Robyn grocery shopped for salads.
 Due to all the perspiration with the morning climb, we had to do laundry.
-A washer and dryer is part of the facilities supplied in the suite.
-That night the Marriott guests were entertained with an outdoor movie—The Greatest Showman, the same movie that I had seen a day before.
+A washer and dryer are part of the facilities supplied in the suite.
+That night the Marriott guests were entertained with an outdoor movie—The Greatest Showman, a movie that I had seen a day before.
 This gave me an opportunity to speak to a local resident learning more about Oahu specifically, and Hawaii in general.

-This island gives the impression of being well managed and prosperous.
-The homes are magnificent, the 20 story high-rise apartment and condominium accommodation imposing, the cars are mostly late model, with a wide variety of brands owned, including Tesla and Porches.
-Naturally, there are less wealthy people in the world and their accommodation is less grand.
+This island gives the impression of being professionally managed and prosperous.
+The homes are magnificent, the 20-story high-rise apartment and condominium accommodation imposing, the cars are mostly late models, with a wide variety of brands, including Tesla and Porches.
+Naturally, there are fewer wealthy people in the world and their accommodation is less grand.
 That too is the situation in Oahu.
 In addition, I saw several homeless people on the streets.

 I would be remiss if I did not mention again that everyone you meet on the island is extremely pleasant and respectful.

-Notice the small cross on the bottom left of photograph 2 and 3.
-Not sure if that signifies a drowning.
+Notice the small cross on the bottom left of photographs 2 and 3.
+Not sure if that signifies drowning.
 See the South African flag in the last photograph.

 We headed out to the North Shore area and specifically stopped at Sunset Beach where a surfing completion was to be held but postponed due to the extremely high surf.
-Of the 64 entrants in Heat 1, 4 were from South Africa.
+Of the sixty-four entrants in Heat 1, four were from South Africa.
 We stopped in several places along the shore to admire, photograph, and video the high waves.

 We visited the Dole Plantation and spent 20 minutes on the Pineapple Express Train Tour.
 This is an informational ride through the plantations explaining the history and working of the Dole Food company.
 One highlight was the enjoyment of a pineapple ice crème.
 I purchased myself a Hawaiian shirt.

-Next stop was to a number of Food Trucks gathered in a park alongside the road.
+The next stop was to several food trucks gathered in a park alongside the road.
 The main attraction was Giovanni’s Shrimp Truck, while we supported Delice Crepes, prepared by a Frenchman using his grandmother’s recipe, and prepared in an identical style to the crepes we had in Quebec City.
 We purchased three bags of Macadamia nuts offered in different varieties from another food truck vendor.